 Ethan spent a total of four months in the hospital recovering from these life-threatening injuries—two of those months in the Pediatric Intensive Care Unit and two in the Pediatric Rehabilitation Unit.
 Over their long journey, Ethan's family utilized numerous services and support from Children's Miracle Network Hospitals at Marshfield Children's Hospital.
 Distraction stations were a help to Ethan for sensory stimulation from his bed to help calm him when he was agitated, experiencing pain, or feeling frustrated from not being able to communicate his needs.
 A large part of Ethan's recovery came from the Snoezelen Room where he was able to decompress and calm himself and eventually explore all of his senses.
 Through therapies, he was able to relearn how to control his large muscles and eventually learn his fine motor skills by learning to play the ukulele with Music Therapy.

-A year later, Ethan is walking, talking and catching up in school.
-He continues to participate in therapies to further improve his language, memory and communicative skills.
-Ethan is also teaching his new puppy, Hedwig, how to do tricks.
+Today, Ethan absolutely loves school and is doing amazingly well.
+He continues to participate in therapies to build on regained skills along with ukulele lessons and Music Therapy.
+Ethan also loves taking his dog, Hedwig, to the dog park.
 He hopes that one day Hedwig could become a therapy dog, as Ethan looked forward to his therapy dog visits during his hospitalization.

-Someday, Ethan would like to be a chiropractor.
-His family and care team at Marshfield Children's Hospital continues to help him become all the wants to be.
+Someday, Ethan would like to be a chiropractor, fireman, dentist or Kwik Trip employee.
+His family and care team at Marshfield Children's Hospital continue to help him become all the wants to be.
 Ethan is proof that if you never give up, there are no limits to what you can do.